-As of December 31, 2023, we had cash and cash equivalents of \$46.2 million and \$147.1 million of availability under our Credit Facility.
-Upon closing of the Variperm Acquisition on January 4, 2024, our net availability under our Credit Facility was approximately \$73.1 million.
+As of December 31, 2024, we had cash and cash equivalents of \$44.7 million and \$61.2 million of availability under our Credit Facility.
 We anticipate that our future working capital requirements for our operations will fluctuate directionally with revenues.
-Furthermore, availability under our Credit Facility will fluctuate directionally based on the level of our eligible accounts receivable and inventory subject to applicable sublimits.
-In addition, we expect total 2024 capital expenditures to be approximately \$10 million, consisting of, among other items, replacing end of life machinery and equipment.
+Furthermore, availability under the Credit Facility will fluctuate directionally based on the level of our eligible accounts receivable and inventory subject to applicable sublimits.
+In addition, we expect total 2025 capital expenditures to be approximately \$10.0 million, primarily for replacement of end of life machinery and equipment.

-We expect our available cash on-hand, cash generated by operations, and estimated availability under our Credit Facility to be adequate to fund current operations during the next 12 months.
+We expect our available cash on-hand, cash generated by operations, and estimated availability under the Credit Facility to be adequate to fund current operations during the next 12 months.
 In addition, based on existing market conditions and our expected liquidity needs, among other factors, we may use a portion of our cash flows from operations, proceeds from divestitures, securities offerings or other eligible capital to reduce outstanding debt or repurchase shares of our common stock under our repurchase program.

-In November 2021, our board of directors approved a program for the repurchase of outstanding shares of our common stock with an aggregate purchase amount of up to \$10.0 million.
+In December 2024, our board of directors approved a program for the repurchase of outstanding shares of our common stock with an aggregate purchase amount of up to \$75.0 million.
 Shares may be repurchased under the program from time to time, in amounts and at prices that the company deems appropriate, subject to market and business conditions, applicable legal requirements and other considerations.
-During 2023, we repurchased approximately 139 thousand shares of our common stock for aggregate consideration of approximately \$3.5 million.
-Remaining authorization under this program is \$2.4 million.
+Subsequent to December 31, 2024, we repurchased approximately 105 thousand shares of our common stock for aggregate consideration of \$2.0 million.

 In January 2024, we completed the Variperm Acquisition for consideration of \$150.0 million of cash (subject to customary purchase price adjustments) and 2.0 million shares of our common stock.
 We may pursue additional acquisitions in the future, which may be funded with cash and/or equity.
-Our ability to make significant acquisitions for cash may require us to pursue additional equity or debt financing, which we may not be able to obtain on terms acceptable to us or at all.

-Our cash flows for the years ended December 31, 2023 and 2022 are presented below (in thousands):
+Our cash flows for the years ended December 31, 2024 and 2023 are presented below (in thousands):

-Y ear ended D ecer nber 31, 2023 2022 Net cash provided by (used in) operating activities \$ 8,183 \$ (17,054) Net cash provided by (used in) investing activities (6,573) 27,139 Net cash used in financing activities (7,582) (5,076) Effect of exchange rate changes on cash 1,108 (838) Net increase (decrease) in cash, cash equivalents and restricted cash \$ (4,864) \$ 4,171
+Year ended December 31, 2024 2023 Net cash provided by operating activities \$ 92,191 \$ 8,183 Net cash used in investing activities (137,526) (6,573) Net cash provided by (used in) financing activities 45,242 (7,582) Effect of exchange rate changes on cash (1,411) 1,108 Net decrease in cash, cash equivalents and restricted cash \$ (1,504) \$ (4,864)

-Net cash provided by (used in) operating activities
+Net cash provided by operating activities

-Net cash provided by operating activities was \$8.2 million for the year ended December 31, 2023 compared to net cash used in \$17.1 million for the year ended December 31, 2022.
-During the year ended December 31, 2023, net working capital cash usage was \$21.5 million, primarily attributed to an increase in inventory to meet customer demand, compared to net working capital cash usage of \$65.1 million for the year ended December 31, 2022.
-This improvement was partially offset by a decline in net income adjusted for non-cash items which provided \$29.6 million of cash for the year ended December 31, 2023 compared to provided \$48.1 million of cash for the year ended December 31, 2022.
+Net cash provided by operating activities was \$92.2 million for the year ended December 31, 2024 compared to net cash provided by operating activities of \$8.2 million for the year ended December 31, 2023.
+During the year ended December 31, 2024, net working capital provided cash of \$57.6 million, compared to net working capital cash usage of \$21.5 million for the year ended December 31, 2023.
+This change is primarily due to improved inventory management.

-Net cash provided by (used in) investing activities
+Net cash used in investing activities

-Net cash used in investing activities was \$6.6 million for the year ended December 31, 2023 including \$7.9 million of capital expenditures, partially offset by \$1.4 million of proceeds from the sale of property and equipment.
-Net cash provided by investing activities for the year ended December 31, 2022 including \$32.1 million of cash proceeds from sale of land and buildings that were subsequently leased back, partially offset by \$7.5 million of capital expenditures.
+Net cash used in investing activities was \$137.5 million for the year ended December 31, 2024, mainly related to the Variperm Acquisition of \$150.4 million and capital expenditures of \$8.1 million, partially offset by \$20.3 million proceeds from sale-leaseback.
+Net cash used in investing activities of \$6.6 million for the year ended December 31, 2023 included \$7.9 million of capital expenditures, partially offset by \$1.4 million of proceeds from the sale of property and equipment.

-Net cash used in financing activities
+Net cash provided by (used in) financing activities